 "You know as well as I do that there's no before, Flex."

 "And where has that lack of knowledge gotten us?"

 "Ay, that's not the only reason we've gotten nowhere.
 I mean, it's the media, if anything."

 "I'll agree with you on that.
 Scarfboy, really?"

 "Well, I am a boy."

 "And you do have a scarf."

 "You bet I do.
-A talking one at that."
+An annoying one, at that."